Study English in New York City

 Additionally, ELA students participate along with core program high school students in these academic classes and daily activities.

-In this way, ELA students have ample opportunities to use and listen to the English language both among themselves within the shared experience of the ELA program, and as integrated members of the larger high school community.
+In this way, ELA students stay on grade and matriculate on time the following year, and have ample opportunities to use the English language, both among themselves within the ELA program, and also as integrated members of the larger high school community.

 Our goal at the end of the one-year ELA Program is that students are sufficiently prepared to be integrated into the regular core high school curriculum, while they are still able to receive additional support if necessary from Garden teachers to improve their language abilities.
 At the end of the year, we are able to celebrate how far the international students have progressed.